Chapter

 What does Exodus 1:19 mean?

-Pharaoh has ordered the Hebrew midwives to kill male babies born to Jewish women, in an effort to curb the growth of the nation of Israel.
-Seeing this is not occurring, he confronts the women to whom he'd given his initial order.
-The midwives responded to Pharaoh with a lie, telling him the Hebrew women give birth before midwives arrive.
-This may have been true on some occasions, but was also clearly an excuse given to help protect innocent lives (Exodus 1:18).
-The claim presented to the Egyptian king is that Jewish women are giving birth without a midwife, then hiding the newborn child to protect his life.
-Pharaoh would address this excuse by adding the command to throw every Hebrew son into the Nile River (Exodus 1:22).
-By expanding the command to all of Egypt, the king takes away the ability of the midwives to oppose his plans.
+Pharaoh has ordered the Hebrew midwives to kill male babies (Exodus 1:15–16) to curb the growth of the nation of Israel (Exodus 1:10–14).
+Seeing that the population is not shrinking, he confronts the women to whom he'd given his initial order.
+The midwives responded with a lie.
+While possibly true on rare occasions, their answer is clearly a ploy to protect innocent lives (Exodus 1:18).
+The implication is that Jewish women are giving birth without a midwife and hiding newborn boys to protect their lives.
+Pharaoh will address this excuse by expanding his command to all of Egypt, that they throw every Hebrew son into the Nile River (Exodus 1:22).
+In this way, the king will take away the midwives' ability to oppose his plans.

 Interestingly, this command must have been limited according to some kind of time frame.
+Pharaoh didn't order that all male Israeli newborns be killed, from that day on, forever.
 For example, Moses was hidden as a newborn to protect his life.
 However, no mention is made regarding a similar situation for his older brother Aaron.
 Aaron was likely born early enough to avoid being thrown into the Nile, though Moses was under threat of dying in this way.
 God's sovereign plan allowed their births to occur at exactly the right times to allow His plan to unfold and bring Israel from slavery to freedom.

 Expand